EricDelerue/cornermusic/README.md

 ## Demo

-  Follow the link to the [DEMO here.](https://www.itineranda.com/cornermusic/)
+  Follow this link to see a [DEMO](https://www.itineranda.com/cornermusic/) of this app.

 ## iTunes API issues